 - a.
 The maturity does not exceed 270 days from the date of purchase; and, - b.
 The issuer is a corporation organized and operating in the United States with assets in excess of \$500 million; and, - c.
-They are issued by institutions whose short term obligations are rated in the rating category of "A-1" or higher, or the equivalent, by at least two NRSROs; and whose long-term obligations are rated in the rating category of "A" or higher by at least two NRSROs; and, - d.
-No more than 40% of the portfolio is invested in commercial paper; and, - e.
+If the issuer is organized within the United States as a special purpose corporation, trust, or limited liability corporation, then the securities must have program-wide credit enhancement including, but not limited to, overcollateralization, letters of credit, or a surety bond. - d.
+They are issued by institutions whose short term obligations are rated in the rating category of "A-1" or higher, or the equivalent, by at least two NRSROs; and whose long-term obligations, if any, are rated in the rating category of "A" or higher by at least two NRSROs; and, - e.
+No more than 40% of the portfolio is invested in commercial paper; and, f.
 No more than five percent per issuer.